 Getting Set Up on Benchling

-Benchling is a cloud-based software platform that requires an internet connection for use.
+Benchling is a cloud-based software platform that requires an internet connection.
 We recommend using Google Chrome for optimal performance on Benchling but do support other browsers like Firefox and Safari.

 Sign up for a free Benchling account